mmailism/So_long_A/README.md

 - Type './so_long <name_map_file.ber>' .

 Can create maps with '0' '1' 'P' 'C' 'E'
-'0' is a floor.
+-'0' is a floor.
-'1' is a wall.
+-'1' is a wall.
-'P' is a player.
+-'P' is a player.
-'C' is a key collect.
+-'C' is a key collect.
-'E' is a exit.
+-'E' is a exit.

-Example map:
++ Example map:

 1111111111111111
 100000000C1110C1